BlueAcornInc/green-pistachio/docs/project-setup.md

  ◯ frontend/Magento/luma
 ```

-Here we can select which themes we want to compile using Green Pistachio, follow the toggles to make a selection
+Here we can select which themes we want to compile using Green Pistachio, follow the toggles to make a selection.

 > Note: If the BlueAcorn/site theme is not available, a prompt will display asking if you wish to install the
 BlueAcorn base theme.
 This is not currently open source and will likely be adjusted in the future.
 For now,
 you would say no, or the command will end up failing.

 Next, Green Pistachio will detect whether the current project has the [mage2tv/magento-cache-clean](https://github.com/mage2tv/magento-cache-clean)
 installed.
 If it does not, it will attempt to install it for you.

 4. The project is ready, you should now have a `green-pistachio.config.js` file which will tell Green Pistachio how to work
 with your themes.
 Next, [read about how to adjust the config file](green-pistachio-config.md).